-If you are getting stressed over, for example, being late for work, losing your keys, getting stuck in traffic, your brain (loosely speaking) is defining these as threats – hence you feel the stress.
-The problem is, it is very difficult for your brain to know when the threat has passed and that it is okay to calm down, and you can end up in a state of chronic stress.
+If you are getting stressed over, for example, being late for work, losing your keys, getting stuck in traffic, your brain (loosely speaking) defines these as threats – hence you feel the stress.
+It is tough for your brain to know when the threat has passed and that it is okay to calm down, and you can end up in a state of chronic stress.

 What chronic stress does to your body

-If you are constantly getting stressed over small things (such as being stuck in traffic), you can think of this as having a switch for anxiety and it is stuck on the ‘on position’ – again, if you haven’t watched the video referred to above, it is explain fully in the video.
+If you are constantly getting stressed over small things (such as being stuck in traffic), you can think of this as having a switch for anxiety, and it is stuck on the ‘on position’ – again, if you haven’t watched the video referred to above, it is explained fully in the video.
 Your body is responding as if everything is urgent.
-When I say urgent, I mean that your body is required to use a huge amount of effort (the same effort that is required in life and death situations) to mobilise you to cope with the threat – it demands your urgent attention and this urgent reaction from your body.
+When I say urgent, I mean that your body is required to use a huge amount of effort (the same effort required in life and death situations) to mobilise you to cope with the threat – it demands your urgent attention and this urgent attention reaction from your body.